 “… the sense of smell has been the most neglected sense in brand marketing strategies.
 Of the five senses, smell is the most powerful in driving consumer preference, conjuring up memories and creating purchase intent.
 As a result, our customers [food and beverage companies] have been asking for a low cost technology to deliver aroma from the shelf.”

-The fake food aromas are delivered to the potential consumer whenever a product is handled through a coating which adheres to the product packaging.
+The fake food aromas are delivered to the potential consumer whenever a product is handled through a coating that adheres to the product packaging.

-This patent pending technology called “Encapscent” is applied as a microencapsulated coating (MEC) to the outside of the food or drug packaging.
-The custom flavored, FDA approved “food grade” coatings are protected by microscopic cells which are ruptured when the product is touched or picked up.
+This patent-pending technology called “Encapscent” is applied as a microencapsulated coating (MEC) to the outside of the food or drug packaging.
+The custom flavored, FDA approved “food grade” coatings are protected by microscopic cells that are ruptured when the product is touched or picked up.
 The scent can be released over and over again as millions of these cells are applied to each and every package.